Inonge-sinyemba/ICT-PROJECT-8---LSPF/README.md

 }

-		/*POSITIONING OF THE WEB CONTENT HAS JUST BEGUN*/ nav, section, footer{
+		/* POSITIONING OF THE WEB CONTENT */ nav, section, footer{
 	position: absolute;
 }